 This is absolutely devastating.
-Abby Lee Miller has dealt with a slew of scary symptoms since leaving prison a couple of weeks ago, including a random bought of paralysis originally thought to be a spinal infection.
-Sadly, it has been revealed on April 18 that she has been diagnosed with non-Hodgekin's Lymphoma, a cancer that has developed in her lymphatic system.
+Former Dance Moms star Abby Lee Miller has dealt with a slew of scary symptoms since leaving prison back in March, including a random bought of paralysis originally thought to be a spinal infection.
+Sadly, it was revealed in April that she had been diagnosed with Burkitt lymphoma, which is a rare form of non-Hodgekin's Lymphoma, a cancer that has developed in her immune cells.

-"It was not an infection, it was a type of a non-Hodgkin’s lymphoma – it’s a type of a cancer," Dr. Hooman M. Melamed, Abby's orthopedic spine surgeon from Cedar Sinai Marina Del Rey Hospital told People.
-The symptoms increased very rapidly.
-Two weeks ago she was hospitalized for a thyroid condition.
+Abby's orthopedic spine surgeon, Dr. Hooman M. Melamed from Cedar Sinai Marina Del Rey Hospital, told People at the time that her symptoms increased very rapidly.
+Two weeks before her diagnosis, she was hospitalized for a thyroid condition.
 Then, beginning on April 17, she went to the ER for "excrutiating neck pain" and weakness in her arm.
 She quickly got worse, experiencing paralysis and needing an emergency laminectomy at 1 a.m. on Tuesday.
 The surgery required doctors to remove the back of several vertibrae so they could gain access to Abby's spinal cord and relieve pressure on her nerves.

-Luckily, Abby has recently begun regaining some sensation.
+In the weeks since her diagnosis, Abby has been sharing updates of her cancer battle on Instagram.
 "She’s made some recovery in 24 hours, which is better than no recovery," he said.
 "Nobody wants to end up thinking they’re going to be paralyzed for the rest of their life.
 That’s a reality that’s facing all of these patients going into it.
 All you can do is pray and, as a surgeon, you maximize everything you can for the spinal cord to recover itself.
 I am hopeful."
 But that doesn't mean they're out of the woods.
 "There’s a chance this can spread to any part of the body… this is probably coming from somewhere else," he continued.
 "We don’t know where the source is.
 Any tumor that spreads anywhere is automatically Stage 4, but we have not determined the stage yet."